-Site of SpecialSites designated by Natural England under the Wildlife and Countryside Act (1981) that are of national importance in terms of ecology or geology.
+Site of SpecialSites designated by Natural England under the Wildlife andScientific Interest (SSSI):Sites designated by Natural England under the Wildlife and Countryside Act (1981) that are of national importance in terms of ecology or geology.

 Solent Recreation Mitigation Partnership (SRMP): Solent Recreation Mitigation Partnership.
 A partnership consisting of 13 Solent Local Planning Authorities, Natural England, RSPB, Hampshire & Isle of Wight Wildlife Trust and Chichester Harbour Conservancy.
 The objective of the group is to produce a strategy to guide the implementation of mitigation measures to ensure that additional recreational activity would not result in harm to the SPAs.